 I felt bad for my Spider Plant—it was so unhappy.
 But all that has changed in just a few months time.
 Now it’s a healthy green and babies have appeared.
 What did I do to make this happen?
 The solution is simple: spider plant repotting.
 I revitalized my Spider Plant by repotting and moving it to a new location.

-When Is It Time to Repot Snake Plants?
+When Is It Time to Repot Spider Plants?

 Spider Plants, like Dracaea marginatas and Ponytail Palms, are prone to brown tipping on the very ends of their leaves.
 It’s simply a reaction to the dry air in our homes.
 But my Spider Plant had more than just brown tips – some of the leaves were halfway brown and others well on their way.